Wenveo/Noisrev.League.IO.RST/README.md

 # 🎉 Release Note

+***3.1.2***
+- Enable `source link` support for the nuget package in project.
+- Improve and optimize the code.

 ***3.1.1***
-- Add multi-target framework
+- Add multi-target framework.
-- Update project properties and package references
+- Update project properties and package references.
-- Enable `nullable` for project and improve the code
+- Enable `nullable` for project and improve the code.

 ***3.1***
-- Fix a bug (https://github.com/Noisrev/Noisrev.League.IO.RST/issues/4) where the end byte of the written string is not 0
+- Fix a bug (https://github.com/Noisrev/Noisrev.League.IO.RST/issues/4) where the end byte of the written string is not 0.

 ***v3.0***
 - Added new RSTBuilder (content to build RSTFile).